shreyaj1/Hacktober-fest/CONTRIBUTION.md

 # How to contribute to the repository?

 - Fork the repository
-- Clone your fork down to your machine / upload your valid code
+- Clone/fork down to your machine or upload your code
 - Make your changes accordingly
 - Commit and push
 - Create a new pull request